hainegroup/oceanspy/README.rst

    :alt: License
    :target: https://github.com/malmans2/oceanspy

-**OceanSpy** is an open-source and user-friendly Python package that aims to enable scientists and interested amateurs to use oceanographic data sets with out-of-the-box analysis tools.
+**OceanSpy** is an open-source and user-friendly Python package that enables scientists and interested amateurs to analyze and visualize oceanographic data sets.
-OceanSpy builds on software packages developed by the Pangeo_ community, in particular xarray_, dask_, and xgcm_.
+OceanSpy builds on software packages developed by the Pangeo_ community, in particular xarray_, dask_, and xgcm.
-It can be used as a stand-alone package if the user has access to oceanographic model output, or it can be run on the Johns Hopkins University SciServer_ system, where a year-long high-resolution regional model solution is publicly available (`here <api.rst#datasets-available-on-sciserver>`_ is the list of datasets currently available on SciServer).
+The integration of dask facilitates scalability, which is important for the petabyte-scale simulations that are becoming available.
-SciServer negates the need for the user to own a computing cluster or even download the data.
+OceanSpy can be used as a standalone package for analysis of local circulation model output, or it can be run on a remote data-analysis cluster, such as the Johns Hopkins University SciServer_ system, which hosts several simulations (`here <api.rst#datasets-available-on-sciserver>`_ is the list of simulations publicly available).

-OceanSpy aims to fill two needs:
+OceanSpy enables extraction, processing, and visualization of model data to:

-1. Extraction of model data for comparison with oceanographic observations.
+1. Compare with oceanographic observations.
-2. Facilitating a complete 4D analysis that complements *in situ* or remote observations, and enable a kinematic and dynamic analysis of diagnostics that cannot be obtained from observations directly.
+2. Portray the kinematic and dynamic space-time properties of the circulation.

 .. _Pangeo: http://pangeo-data.github.io
 .. _xarray: http://xarray.pydata.org